 Pergolas today have so many uses, they are almost always a great addition to any deck or yard in a variety of places.
 Here are a few that might work for you:

-- Over and around a hot tub, a pergola lends not only a sense of space, but privacy as well.
+- Over and around a hot tub, a pergola lends not only a sense of space but privacy as well.

-- On a deck or patio, a pergola can provide shade, privacy and help to define an area.
+- On a deck or patio, a pergola can provide shade, and privacy and help to define an area.
 For example, a pergola positioned near the cooking/grill area would be the perfect setting for dining.
 Or a pergola in a quiet corner area away from entrances and exits could be transformed into a wonderful reading nook or space to concentrate on your chess game.

 - In a garden, a pergola can help to create an alternative place where flowers, trees, bushes, and other plants combine with the open structure to provide a peaceful place to relax and rejuvenate.

 - Near a pool, a pergola can provide the perfect shelter for swimmers to get out of the sun and avoid a burn.
 Everyone loves to sit poolside, so a well-placed pergola allows the best of both worlds.

 - For large open spaces, a pergola can be a focal point and something around which to build a patio, add a fireplace or fire pit and create a “camping-out” feeling — without leaving your own backyard.

 Like decks, pergolas can be built with wood or using composite materials like Trex®, and are common additions to decks where space permits.
 Even the most nondescript area of a yard can turn from nothing to something with a pergola, so let your imagination go!